davecom/SwiftPriorityQueue/README.md

 ```
 var pq: PriorityQueue<Int> = PriorityQueue<Int>(ascending: false, startingValues: [6, 2, 3, 235, 4, 500])
 ```
 Or you can specify neither.
-By default a `PriorityQueue` is decsending and empty.
+By default a `PriorityQueue` is descending and empty.
 As you've probably noticed, a PriorityQueue takes a generic type.
 This type must be `Comparable`, as its comparison will be used for determining priority.
 This means that your custom types must implement `Comparable` and utilize the overridden `<` to determine priority.

 ### Methods
 `PriorityQueue` has all of the standard methods you'd expect a priority queue data structure to have.